Employment discrimination: Institutional models

 Institutional models of discrimination indicate labor markets are not as flexible as it is explained in the competitive models.
 Rigidities are seen in the institutional arrangements, or in the monopoly power.
 Race and gender differences overlap with labor market institutions.
 Women occupy certain jobs as versus men.
 However, institutional models do not explain discrimination but describe how labor markets work to disadvantage women and blacks.
 Most jobs relegated to women involve the role of a caregiver which could mean nursing or teaching that demands someone with a caring nature that are often subjected to women.
 Thus, institutional models do not subscribe to the neoclassical definition of discrimination.
 Along the same lines of gender differences, women are continuously penalized for taking leave to care for their newborn children which employers tend to find a problem with.
 New mothers feel the pressure from their workplace to come back as soon as possible after giving birth which puts them in a tight spot trying to be there for their children and also finding caregivers for them that leads to stressful situations.
 New fathers are also rarely given parental time off.

+Additionally, studies have documented a significant "motherhood wage penalty," with mothers earning approximately 5% less per child compared to childless women, highlighting the financial impact of taking maternity leave.